stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the dark unclean Yig and hideous Tulu squatted eternally, glaring at each other across the passage as they had glared since the earliest youth of the human world.

-  From this point onward I ask no credence for what I tell&mdash;for what I
+  From this point onward I ask no credence for what I tell--for what I
 think   I saw.
 It is too utterly unnatural, too utterly monstrous and incredible, to be any part of sane human experience or objective reality.
 My torch, though casting a powerful beam ahead, naturally could not furnish any general illumination of the Cyclopean crypt; so I now began moving it about to explore the giant walls little by little.
-As I did so, I saw to my horror that the space was by no means vacant, but was instead littered with odd furniture and utensils and heaps of packages which bespoke a populous recent occupancy&mdash;no nitrous reliques of the past, but queerly shaped objects and supplies in modern, every-day use.
+As I did so, I saw to my horror that the space was by no means vacant, but was instead littered with odd furniture and utensils and heaps of packages which bespoke a populous recent occupancy--no nitrous reliques of the past, but queerly shaped objects and supplies in modern, every-day use.
 As my torch rested on each article or group of articles, however, the distinctness of the outlines soon began to grow blurred; until in the end I could scarcely tell whether the things belonged to the realm